Mwesigwa39/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists - lists all files in the current directory and the parent of the working directory and the /boot directory (in this order) in long format.

+12-file_type - prints the type of the file named 'iamafile' found in the '/tmp' directory.